neilbacon/esp32_battery/README.md

 This is marginally faster (and simpler) than `Experiment 1`, but still too slow for many applications.

+## Experiment 3

+### Hardware

+Same as `Experiment 1`.

+### Firmware

+`arduinoIde/BLE_server3.ino` is the Arduino IDE source file for our third firmware, this time implementing a [Bluetooth Low Energy (BLE)](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) server (with no WiFi).

+### Issues

+1. The [esphome BLE client](https://esphome.io/components/sensor/ble_client.html) can't use Bluetooth security (pair with a PIN) and requires the server MAC address to be configured, which is rather limiting.
+2. A proxy will be required to implement the BLE client and send the data to HA (using either the HA native API or MQTT, so it requires WiFi).
+The proxy would need to be always awake (no deep sleep) and so not battery powered.
+Using an ESP32 as the proxy, each could handle up to three BLE servers (a limitation of the ESP32 Bluetooth stack).
+3. What happens with multiple simultaneous clients?

+### Implementation

+This BLE server:

+- waits for client connection, enters deep sleep if it doesn't happen by `TIME_CONNECT`
+- notifies motion updates, enters deep sleep after `TIME_NOTIFY` since the last update.

+After a deep sleep it restarts from scratch and the client must reconnect.

+### Test Client

+The `nRF Connect` app (on an Android or Apple mobile device) is suitable as a test client.
+With an unpaired client, the sequence of events is:

+1. `setup()` completes
+2. `loop()` called repeatedly
+3. when the client connects: `MyServerCallbacks::onConnect` is called
+4. when the client says yes, pair with the device: `MySecurity::onPassKeyNotify` prints a random PIN
+5. when the client enters this PIN: `MySecurity::onAuthenticationComplete` is called
+6. the client can then poll or elect to recieve notifications

+With a previously paired client, the sequence is the same except without step 4.
+This sequence, from server wakeup through to the client receiving notifications, can complete in about 1s.

+### Conclusion

+This matches our goal of achieving close to the responsiveness of Z-Wave devices.

 ## Next steps

-1. Make a low power binary_sensor using a Bluetooth LE server (no WiFi) and deep sleep.
-Esphome can't run without WiFi, but it's easy enough with Arduino IDE.
-2. The same connection time issue will arise.
-A phone app 'nRF Connect' can be used as a test client.
-Another non-battery powered ESP32 will be needed as a proxy to connect to up to 3 Bluetooth LE servers (Arduino ESP32 BLE stack can't handle more than 3) and relay to HA via WiFi.
+1. Implement the required proxy to connect the BLE server to HA.
-3. BLE mesh networking sounds interesting; Arduino IDE can't do it; Exspressif IDE can but it sounds complicated to implement.
+2. BLE mesh networking sounds interesting; Arduino IDE can't do it; Exspressif IDE can but it sounds complicated to implement.